Hanoi Highway: History

 Areas that the Hanoi highway passes through include, Thủ Đức city of Ho Chi Minh City and Dĩ An City of Bình Dương province, Biên Hòa City of Đồng Nai province.

-With the economic situation in Ho Chi Minh City and the region growing, Hanoi Highway has become overcrowded in recent years, so Hanoi Highway will be extended up to 140 m.
+With the economic situation in Ho Chi Minh City and the region growing, Hanoi Highway has become overcrowded in recent years, that the route would be extended up to 140 m.
 This project is planned to be initiated in 2009 with a project to expand Highway 51.
 According to the project, the construction period is 2 years initially.